JazmineMT/ContentGuide/voice-and-tone.md

  <br/>

 ### Active Voice
-When writing it's best to use active voice and avoid passive voice.
+When writing, it's best to use active voice and avoid passive voice.
 We use active voice to convey a strong and clear tone.
-It allows us to write concisely and efficently, therefore creating a more engagging content that make it easier to follow along.
+It allows us to write concisely and efficiently, creating more engaging content that makes it easier to follow along.

 Active voice is when the subject of a sentence performs the verb’s action.
 Passive voice is when the verb acts on the subject.
 <div>